TOEIC® Question Structure: Understand and Answer Without Hesitation

 Understanding TOEIC® Question Structure

-The structure of questions in English follows specific rules that differ from other languages.
+Question structure in English follows specific rules that differ from other languages.

-In the TOEIC®, you encounter these questions in Parts 2, 3, and 4 (conversations), where understanding the structure allows you to anticipate the expected answer.
+In the TOEIC®, you will encounter these questions in Parts 2, 3, and 4 (conversations), where understanding the structure helps you anticipate the expected answer.

 A question starting with "When" absolutely requires a time-related answer, not a location or a person.

-We noticed that many candidates we coach for the TOEIC® often confuse interrogative words that sound similar (where/when, who/whose), so we decided to write an article about it.
+We noticed many candidates we coach for the TOEIC® confuse phonetically similar interrogative words (where/when, who/whose), so we decided to write an article about it.

 The 2 Types of TOEIC® Questions

-In the TOEIC®, recognizing the type of question from the first few words is essential because it immediately allows you to anticipate the answer from the start.
+In the TOEIC®, recognizing the question type from the first few words is essential because it immediately allows you to anticipate the answer right from the start.

 Closed Questions (Yes/No questions)

-These questions require confirmation or denial.
+These questions ask for confirmation or denial.
 They always start with an auxiliary verb (do, does, did, is, are, was, were, have, has, will, can, could, etc.).

 - "Do you need the quarterly report?"

-In this Test, the correct answers are never a simple "Yes" or "No." Instead, you hear indirect responses that confirm or negate the information.
+In this Test, correct answers are never just a simple "Yes" or "No".
+Instead, you hear indirect answers that confirm or deny the information.

 Open Questions (Wh- questions)